Jánico: Geography

 Jánico is part of a region known as the Sierra (La Sierra; /es/), which is a part of the Central Mountain Range, in the Cibao region.
 The municipality is located east of San Jose de las Matas; west of Sabana Iglesia; and southwest of Santiago de los Caballeros.

 Demographics

 In the 1950 census it was the town with the second highest percentage of white people in the country, with 81.1 percent.

-According to a 2016 genealogical DNA testing by the Genographic Project, the town still had among the highest percentages of both European and pre-Columbian heritages in the island, at 61.5% and 7.8%, respectively, while the African input (including non-black North Africans) was numbered at only 29.6%.
+According to a 2016 genealogical DNA testing by the Genographic Project, the town still had among the highest percentages of both European and pre-Columbian heritages in the island, at 76% and 10%, respectively, while the African input was numbered at only 14%.

 The cause of these demographics lies in its history.
 The town was peopled in the 18th century mostly by ethnic Canarians and French, who established a markedly endogamous society in order to preserve their whiteness; only a very few were slaveholders.